18F/bpa-DOL-WHD-14-c/README.md

 ## Project Award & Development
 The project was awarded and development is being done.
-The repository with all code and documentation is available [here.](https://github.com/18F/dol-whd-14c)
+All code and documentation is available [in the development repository.](https://github.com/18F/dol-whd-14c)